 You’ll get to visit the famous Ubud Monkey Forest, trek through the UNESCO-listed Tegalalang rice terraces, and indulge in a coffee plantation tour.
 After that, you can soar through the trees on a jungle swing before cooling off at the Tegenungan waterfall.

 Price: 85,000 – 300,000 Rupiah ($7-25)

 Bali has the most beautiful sunsets and some pretty awesome places to watch it from.
-My favorite spot was without doubt Tanah Lot which is a temple at the sea.
+My favourite spot was Tanah Lot, which is a temple at the sea.

 The classes are often packaged with early morning market tours that let you explore the variety of fresh tropical vegetables and aromatic spices before you learn to make your own traditional dishes from satay to spicy sambal sauces.

-The turtle breeding sanctuary has a turtle hatchery and is run with support from WWF.
+The Turtle Breeding Sanctuary has a turtle hatchery and is run with support from WWF.
 It’s free to visit, but you have the option to return the turtles back into the sea for a donation of 100,000 Rupiah ($8).

 Price: Free entrance

 Bali offers a lovely selection of beach clubs with ocean front and gorgeous settings.